in Cornwall, Mark set up his first business in 1988, Global E., a music

 Two weeks after his election he was appointed Executive Member for Children's

-role in Central Bedfordshire.
+his new role in Central Bedfordshire.

 musician with a Grade 8 from the Guildhall School of Music and Drama,